14praveenk/pretix-seating/README.rst

 Copyright 2025 QUSE

-Released under the terms of the Apache License 2.0
+Released under the terms of the GNU Affero General Public License v3.0